TechConnects/programming-foundations/README.md

 =======================
 ####Agenda

-1. Intro to text editor and HTML refresher
+1. Intro to text editors and HTML refresher

 2. Running scripts in the browser/console